• About

 3. Then, select the design file you would like to cut out.

-4. Once your file is placed onto your blank page you will need to click on the “Open the Trace Window” button in the top right hand corner.
+4. Once your file is placed on your blank page you will need to click on the “Open the Trace Window” button in the top right-hand corner.
 It looks like a blue and yellow square with an aqua butterfly within it.

 5. For this next step you will be tracing your image so it will be recognized by Silhouette with its own cut lines.
 Click on the “Select Trace Area” button and create a large box around your design.
 Essentially you will be clicking and then dragging the box to create a square.